• [email protected]

 • Maximum Altitude5045m/16552ft

-The trail then follows the small upstream and gradually climbs to a wide-open ground which has a lodge.
-After this, the rest of the climb is steep all the way to Khare.
+The trail then follows the small upstream and gradually climbs to a wide-open ground that has a lodge.
+After this, the rest of the climb is steep to Khare.
 Khare is situated by a small stream that has about 4-5 lodges and it is protected from the wind by two small ridges on the sides.
-It provides an excellent mountains view in all directions.
+It provides an excellent mountain view in all directions.

 A view of Mera Peak and Mount Kusum Kanguru is pictured from Khare village.